informalsystems/themis-tracer/tests/usage.md

   },
   "file": "spec-1.md",
   "line": null,
-  "content": "A unit with a long description: \"Proofs, from the formal standpoint, are likewise nothing but finite series of formulae (with certain specifiable characteristics).\"", "references": []
+  "content": "A unit with a long description: “Proofs, from the formal standpoint, are likewise nothing but finite series of formulae (with certain specifiable characteristics).”", "references": []
 }
 ```